Białe logo Bojarskiego Gościńca w Narewce.

 It is difficult to imagine that here, where the halls full of light and wood stand, where guests sit on the terrace overlooking the river, there used to be a dump.
 And yet, this is the beginning of our story.
 The story of the Guest was formed by patience, perseverance and the belief that in an abandoned place you can see the future heart of the house.

-Carski Cottage
+Carski Building

 Former railway carriers' house